Stuff by Tammy

 Directions

-1. In a blender mix together all ingredients
+1. In a small bowl, whisk together ingredients for dressing

 Like this?
 Leave a comment!